-Evergreen jade plants (Crassula ovata) grow outdoors in U.S. Department of Agriculture plant hardiness zones 11 and 12, but you can grow them as houseplants anywhere.
+Repotting jade plants gives the root ball a little extra space to grow and thrive.
+Depending on species, evergreen jade plants (Crassula spp.) grow outdoors year-round in U.S. Department of Agriculture plant hardiness zones 9 through 12, but you can grow them as indoor plants anywhere.
 Jade plants can go years without repotting.
 Move a jade plant to a new container only if the plant becomes top-heavy or begins to lift out of its old pot.

 Pot It Up

 The crown of the jade plant, where the stems emerge from the root ball, should sit 1 to 2 inches beneath the rim of the new pot when repotting jade plants.
 Begin by filling the pot with soil to a depth that places the crown in the right position, and then fill in around the roots with more soil until the top of the roots are just below the soil surface.